fission/fission.io/content/en/blog/new-features-fission-v1.16.0.md

 | Tracked file with changes in worktree | `<commitID>-unstaged` |
 | Tracked file with changes staged      | `<commitID>-staged`   |
 | Tracked file with clean commit        | `<commitID>`          |

+### Fission metrics

+Debugging is quite a hard process and it might take more time than required if the approach is not right.
+To make things a bit easier, we have added new prometheus metrics in our latest version.
+We have some metrics like `http_requests_total`, `http_requests_in_flight` etc which are common to all fission components.
+Other than that, we have added some specific metrics for each of the components.
+For example, we have added `fission_archive_memory_bytes` to keep track of total memory consumed currently by archives in the `storagesvc` component.
+Lastly, there are some default metrics provided by the Go language like `go_goroutines` which tell you number of goroutines currently existing.
+To access the metrics, you just need to install prometheus on the cluster.
+You can install prometheus using [prometheus-community/prometheus](https://artifacthub.io/packages/helm/prometheus-community/prometheus) or [prometheus-community/kube-prometheus-stack](https://artifacthub.io/packages/helm/prometheus-community/kube-prometheus-stack).
+We'll be releasing a blog soon listing all the metrics.

 ### Fission Spec CLI Support